xzhan0/xzhan0.github.io/_news/announcement_4.md

 related_posts: false
 ---

-- **MSCS Admission**
+- **UIUC MSCS Admission**
 <br/>
-I have been accepted into the Master of Science in Computer Science program (BS-MS) at UIUC starting in Fall 2025.
+I have accepted an offer for the Master of Science in Computer Science program (BS-MS) at UIUC starting in Fall 2025.
 This is a fast paced 5th year program with a heavy focus on research.
 I am still actively seeking for PhD opportunities starting in Fall 2025.